nitin02s/Hand-Pose-Estimation/README.md

 # Natural-user-interface
-Using your hands as a medium to interact with a computer or any machine
+Using your hands as a medium to interact with a computer or any machine.
+This project is in its initial steps.